itspgiri/Bulk-Certificate-Generator/README.md

 ![image](https://user-images.githubusercontent.com/80326865/135324054-e5e75941-58e9-486b-b296-a973e813a771.png)

 # CONCLUSION
+Check my medium blog for step by step guide on how to even email these certificates - [Here](https://itspgiri.medium.com/create-and-e-mail-bulk-certificates-with-python-for-free-18ad7c7ab528).

 Let me know if there are any other issues you face or any code improvement suggestions one may have.
-Finally, I'd love to add an extenstion to this which automatically email the final certificate to the participants.
-Message me on any of my social media platforms to get in touch about this.